BostonGlobe/globe-graphic-template/README.md

 ## Instructions
 ### Setup project
 In Terminal, navigate to your project directory ([command line tutorial](https://github.com/BostonGlobe/news-apps-docs/tree/master/bash-basics)).
-Then run ([see advanced version](#setup-advanced)):
+Then run:

     curl -Lk https://goo.gl/xlXWDl > Makefile; make basic;

 That's it.
-You are now ready to do work.
+You are now ready to do work. ([see advanced version setup](#setup-advanced))

 To see your graphic, open `index.html` in a browser or run `make server` if you have [light-server](#live-reload).